Principles of the DASH Diet

 • Types of claims: Analyzing the types of claims filed by the business helps underwriters determine the nature of the risks involved.
 For instance, frequent property damage claims may suggest poor maintenance practices or inadequate safety measures.

-See also Research and Developments in the DASH Diet
+See also DASH Diet and Mental Well-Being

 Business Operations Evaluation